1979 NFL season

 The 1979 NFL season was the 60th regular season of the National Football League.
 The season ended with Super Bowl XIV when the Pittsburgh Steelers repeated as champions by defeating the Los Angeles Rams 31–19 at the Rose Bowl.
-The Steelers became the first team to win back-to-back Super Bowls twice.
+The Steelers became the first and only team to win back-to-back Super Bowls twice.

 Draft

-The 1979 NFL Draft was held from May 3 to 4, 1979 at New York City's Waldorf Astoria New York.
+The 1979 NFL draft was held from May 3 to 4, 1979, at New York City's Waldorf Astoria New York.
 With the first pick, the Buffalo Bills selected linebacker Tom Cousineau from the Ohio State University.

-New Officials
+New officials

-Jerry Seeman was promoted to referee succeeding Don Wedge who returned to being a deep wing official, primarily as a back judge, where he continued to officiate through 1995.
+Jerry Seeman was promoted to referee succeeding Don Wedge who returned to being a deep wing official, primarily as a back judge (now field judge), where he continued to officiate through 1995.
 Seeman served as a crew chief for 12 seasons, working Super Bowl XXIII and Super Bowl XXV before leaving the field to succeed Art McNally as NFL Vice President of Officiating from 1991 to 2001.